Art in Symmetry: Mathematical Models that Dictate Radiolarian Structures

 The geodesic sphere model was investigated to describe internal structure of Phaeodaria, a deep-sea protozoa that is mostly referred to as radiolarians and classified into the polycystine group of Radiolaria.
 Such internal spherical structures are usually composed of an intricate geometric network made from opaline silica (SiO2 • nH2O).
 Such networks are characterized by the double layer of near-equilateral triangles, all arranged in a hexagonal lattice (Fig. 10).
 The double layer is formed by connected vertical rods at each intersection of the triangles.
 In other words, two networks of the hexagonal lattice form the double layer due to those rods at each vertex that brings them together.

-Fig.10 The repeated silica lattice of a hexagonal prism sectioned into equilateral triangles imaged using scanning electron microscopy (SEM) (Beittenmiller, 2015).
+Fig. 10.
+The repeated silica lattice of a hexagonal prism sectioned into equilateral triangles imaged using scanning electron microscopy (SEM) (Beittenmiller, 2015).

 Equilateral triangles can distribute stress evenly on all sides, thus, having multiple in a geodesic sphere or dome also allows the distribution of external stress evenly.
 On the technical side, such structures can withstand a good amount of pressure without the need for support rods on beams on the inside.
 Additionally, due to the identical faces, their assembly is simple, which suggests efficiency on a biological level, requiring less energy from the organisms as mentioned earlier (Beittenmiller, 2015).